bzub/config-functions/vault/README.md

 ## Function Features

-The function ConfigMap and associated types are defined in [functionConfig.go](./functionConfig.go).
-The `functionData` type in that file has detailed documentation about all available options.
+The function ConfigMap is defined in the [FunctionConfig][FunctionConfig] Go type.
+The options available to configure the function are documented in the [FunctionData][FunctionData] type.

 ## Getting Started